agroshvillis/VizAn/docs/MANUAL.rst

 tooltip window visualisation, then this information needs to bee filled as metabolite (text) element class.

-For CobraPy FBA solution visualization there is need to insert information like (example is found in BIGG database : http://bigg.ucsd.edu/models/iJO1366/metabolites/10fthf_c ):
+For CobraPy FBA solution visualisation there is need to insert information like (example is found in BIGG database : http://bigg.ucsd.edu/models/iJO1366/metabolites/10fthf_c ):